sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/transformations/python.md

 ---
 title: Transforming data in Python with Arrow tables or DataFrames
-description: Transforming data loaded by a dlt pipeline with pandas dataframes or arrow tables
+description: Transforming data loaded by a data_load_tool pipeline with pandas dataframes or arrow tables
 keywords: [transform, pandas]
 ---